JohnRSim/Shopify-OCM-Product-Migration/README.md

 #### OCM_Image_Type
 Leave as the default Image digital asset type or create your own and supply additional field metadata for SEO, alt tags etc..\

+#### OCM_Product_Type
+This is the Custom Asset Type name that you want to assign and map data from Shopify to OCM

 #### REPO
 Your OCM repository ID